Smart Publications

 Efforts to reduce toxic heavy metal exposure have traditionally focused on controlling emissions, and in some cases have resulted in significant reductions.
 For example, lead and zinc emissions have declined substantially since the 1970s.

-That's the good news.
-The bad news is that we've still got a long way to go before the environment is as clean as it was prior to the Industrial Revolution.
-1 While leaded gasoline has been banned from the US and a few other countries, cars in most countries—including most of the cars in Europe and China—still spew lead into the global atmosphere.
+That’s the good news.
+The bad news is that we’ve still got a long way to go before the environment is as clean as it was prior to the Industrial Revolution.
+1 Leaded gasoline has been banned in the USA since 1995 and is being slowly phased out throughout the world.
+However, the environmental and health consequences will remain for decades.

 Toxic heavy metal pollution continues to proliferate